buildbuddy-io/buildbuddy/docs/rbe-platforms.md

 ### Executor Selection properties

-These execution properties affect how our Action Scheduler select which BuildBuddy Executor to run the Action on:
+These execution properties affect how our Action Scheduler selects which BuildBuddy Executor to run the Action on:

 - `Pool`: select which [Executor Pool](./rbe-pools) to use.
 If unset, we will use the `default` executor pool.
 - `OSFamily`: select which Operating System the Executor should be running on.
 Available options are `linux` (default), `darwin` and `windows`.